-We invited our readers in January to take an active role by writing to us and explaining in a few sentences why they needed a personalized money makeover with a MoneySense Approved Financial Advisor.
+We invited our readers to take an active role by writing to us and explaining in a few sentences why they needed a personalized money makeover with a MoneySense Approved Financial Advisor.
 We got close to 400 letters and, in the end, chose two couples and a single person with financial concerns that anyone can relate to.
 Click here to see the lessons they learned.

 Lindsay’s financial dilemma

 Everyone struggles at some point with paying off debt and learning to save for the future.
-Lindsay Tithcotte, a 30-year-old engineering consultant from Kamloops, B.C., was no different.
+Lindsay Tithcotte, an engineering consultant from Kamloops, B.C., was no different.
 At the start of the year, she earned $71,000 annually, owned an affordable $150,000 condo and already had $46,000 of investments amassed in her RRSP and TFSA.
 Her goal?
 To achieve financial balance.
 At the time, Lindsay was saving $400 a month to her TFSA and $220 a month to her RRSP.
 But while saving for retirement was a key goal, she was also struggling with the idea of whether she should move to a larger, more expensive two-bedroom condo that would allow her to have a dog and a garden.

 Get a third-party financial review.
 Lindsay noted that having a certified financial planner she could consult was helpful.
-“It made me hyper-aware of my choices and the accountability was there.
+“It made me hyper-aware of my choices, and the accountability was there.
 Having someone like my mom’s childhood friend who lives across the country ask how I’m doing with #MoneyFit, well, that was a great motivator, too.”

 Don’t borrow to invest—ever.
 Lindsay soon realized that if she hadn’t been so determined to get a growing savings account, she probably wouldn’t have needed the line of credit to cover her monthly expenses.
 “I ended up cancelling my TFSA contribution and redirecting that money to pay down my line of credit,” says Lindsay.
-Once that’s done, she plans to apply that monthly amount towards her car payment.
+Once that’s done, she plans to apply that monthly amount to her car payment.
 “My $11,000 line of credit will be paid off by Christmas, thank you very much.”

 Financial freedom is worth planning for.
 Having her finances in place has given Lindsay the awareness and freedom to make some solid plans for the future.
 “It isn’t all about getting through the next bill payment and hoping my expenses are covered,” she says.
-Once Lindsay had a financial plan worked out last summer to deal with her debt and savings issues, she starting looking to the future more confidently.
+Once Lindsay had a financial plan worked out to deal with her debt and savings issues, she starting looking to the future more confidently.
 “I was able to start planning things like a trip for Christmas, some much-needed repairs to my condo and how exactly I would save my money.
 It’s very empowering.”